by Michael Place

-RIO DE JANEIRO, July 4 (Xinhua) -- Germany advanced to the World Cup semifinals for the fourth successive time after a first-half Mats Hummels header earned his team a 1-0 victory over France here on Friday.
+RIO DE JANEIRO, July 4 (Xinhua) -- A Mats Hummels header gave Germany a 1-0 lead over France at halftime of their World Cup quarterfinal here on Friday.

 Germany took control early, dictating a static tempo in hot conditions at the Maracana stadium.

-But France nearly took the lead when Benzema sent a powerful shot wide after Mathieu Valbuena's lobbed cross.
+But France nearly grabbed the lead when Real Madrid striker Karim Benzema sent a powerful shot wide after Mathieu Valbuena's lobbed cross.

-Germany then went ahead after Hummels' looping header went in off the bar following Toni Kroos' inswinging free-kick from the left.
+Germany then went ahead after Hummels' looping header ricocheted in off the bar following Toni Kroos' inswinging free-kick from the left.

 Having appeared content to sit back early, France looked more dangerous as the first half progressed.

-Benzema was particularly threatening and will have been disappointed not to have capitalized from a host of chances.
+Benzema was particularly threatening and will have been disappointed not to have converted at least one of his myriad chances.

-Arguably the best of them came after Valbuena's pull-back fell to the 26-year-old in the box.
-But his left-foot volley flew off target after being partially blocked by Bastian Schweinsteiger.
+Arguably the best of them came after Valbuena's pull-back from the left fell to the 26-year-old in the box.
+But his volley flew off target after being partially blocked by Bastian Schweinsteiger.